utah-cs4470-sp25/class/spec.md

-  - `-p`: Perform lexical analysis and parsing only, pretty-printing the parsed program back to ASCII text in a format based on s-expressions that is described in your assignments.
-In this case, the compilation is considered to be successful if the input program corresponds to the grammar described in your current assignment; otherwise, the compilation fails.
+  - `-p`: Perform lexical analysis and parsing only, pretty-printing the parsed program back to ASCII text in a format based on s-expressions (to be described in homework assignments).
+In this case, the compilation is considered to be successful if the input program corresponds to the grammar described in the current assignment; otherwise, the compilation fails.

   - `-t`: Perform lexical analysis, parsing, and type checking (but not